shayan-shabani/BasicImageClassifier/README.md

+# Instructions for running the program:
-# Simply type "python main.py" into the terminal and the fun will begin!
+Once you download the dataset I send you, simply type "python main.py" into the terminal and the fun will begin!